 T1383

-Resembling the tulips of Dutch Master still-life paintings, the picturesque blooms of ‘Helmar’ are a true work of art.
+Resembling the tulips of Dutch Master still-life paintings, the picturesque blooms of Rembrant Tulip ‘Helmar’ are a true work of art.
 Decorated with dramatic streaks from a primary-colour palette, flames of ruby red lick up canary yellow petals.

 Now the result of careful breeding, free from the virus which caused the broken patterning of historical tulips, ‘Helmar’ is a picture of health.
 Drawing the gaze of all who visit your garden, this bi-coloured variety will provide an artistic accent amongst borders and container displays.
 The sizeable flowers borne on lengthy stems are perfect to fill vases around your home.